students in class

 Lessons are dynamic and discussion-led, encouraging students to question, debate and refine their ideas.
 Independent thinking is actively nurtured, helping students to develop their own voice and confidence in expressing it.

-Teachers know their students well and adapt their approach to ensure every individual is appropriately challenged and supported.
+Our approach of purposeful informality ensures that teachers know their students well and have strong working relationships, enabling teachers to adapt their approach to ensure every individual is appropriately challenged and supported.
 Alongside subject knowledge, students develop essential skills such as critical thinking, collaboration, resilience and effective communication – skills that are vital for both academic success and life beyond school.
+We pride ourselves on preparing every student for the future, providing them with the knowledge, experience and skills needed for success in a global world.

 Explore our Senior Curriculum, page for more information including our latest GCSE Options booklet.